101 Oakview Drive

 Trumbull, CT 06611

-Twenty-first century education requires a different kind of teacher.
-One who is more of a mentor than a sage in addition to someone who can use technology to facilitate both individualized and collaborative learning.
+Twenty-first century education requires a different kind of teacher, one who is more of a mentor than a sage.
+The most effective teacher uses technology to facilitate both individualized and collaborative learning.
 The Educational Technology Certificate Program equips certified teachers, teacher candidates, and other individuals with the skills, knowledge, and understandings required for teaching and learning in the digital age.
 The role of computer technology in the development of 21st century teaching and learning environments is the primary focus of this program.

 What will I study?

 After you complete 12-15 credits of advanced-level Educational Technology [EdTech] coursework at Sacred Heart University, you will receive an Educational Technology Certificate that is issued through the university.
-This certificate can be used to provide evidence of your technological proficiency to current and future employers and it is not a degree or teaching endorsement.
+This certificate provides evidence of your technological proficiency to current and future employers.
+It is not a degree or teaching endorsement.
 Course credits can be used for professional development purposes by teachers and those seeking employment as a school technology specialist, district technology coordinator, trainer, or instructional designer.
-EdTech courses can also be used as a concentration area that can be built into the Master of Arts in Teaching or 6th Year Certificate of Advanced Study in Teaching programs.
+EdTech courses can also be used as a concentration that can be built into the Master of Arts in Teaching or 6th Year Certificate of Advanced Study in Teaching programs.

 What will I learn and be able to do?